farcloser/go-core/README.md

-# CodeComet core go library
+# Farcloser core go library

 Provides basics to be used by all our go projects, specifically:
 - logging (based on zerolog)